GameServerManagers/LinuxGSM-Docs/commands/console.md

 # console

 The `console` command allows access the output of the game server executable.
-Depending upon which server you are running it can allow you to see the current activity of the game server, check errors in real time, and input commands.
+Depending on which server you are running it can allow you to see the current activity of the game server, check errors in real time, and input commands.

 {% hint style="info" %}
-Some game servers provide a verbose output in console while others do not.
+Some game servers provide a verbose output in console.
 {% endhint %}

 {% hint style="info" %}
-Some game servers can be managed from the console and others do not.
+Some game servers can be managed from the console.
 {% endhint %}

 ## Commands